benji/darwins-dream-cpp/README.md

 Darwin's dream (C++ version)
 =================

+<b>Abstract</b><br/>
-An attempt to create digital species derived from simple natural selection rules.
+This project attempt to create digital species derived from simple natural selection rules.

+The objective is to demonstrate how the constraints for survival drives the shape of the species through natural selection.

 The program generates some initial species with random DNA, and creates a few creatures.<br/>
 Each creature is composed of several Cells.<br/>